tphu06/data-science-python/README.md

 |tf_basic_cm|tf_basic_standard_cm|1_layers_120_tanh|time_pie|

 ## trees_randomforests_project.ipynb
-This is a group project with team members J. Chen, F. Mota, and T. Phu.
+This is a group project with team members J. Chen, F. Mota, and T. Phu completed in July 2019.
 In this notebook we use data from the Boston Housing Study to evaluate regression and tree-based modeling methods within a cross-validation design.

 #### Required packages
 - sklearn